carmaa/inception/README.md

 |Linux Mint   |12             |        Yes       |        Yes        |        Yes        |
 |Linux Mint   |12             |        Yes       |        Yes        |        Yes        |

-[a]: If FileVault 2 is enabled, the tool will only work when the operating
+[1]: If FileVault 2 is enabled, the tool will only work when the operating
      system is unlocked.
-[b]: Other Linux distributions that use PAM-based authentication may also work
+[2]: Other Linux distributions that use PAM-based authentication may also work
      using the Ubuntu signatures.

 The tool also effectively enables escalation of privileges, for instance via